zainnadeem/swift-tuplesReading-readme-ios-0616/README.md

 ![Drawing](http://i.imgur.com/gMMSTqF.jpg?1)

-> A day without sunshine is like, you know, night.
+> A day without sunshine is like, you know, night. -Steve Martin

 ## Learning Objectives - The student should be able to...